AlexandreFenyo/net-monitor/README.md

 On the Apache httpd side, you need to handle:
 - requests to `/net-monitor/dispatch/socket` with the proxy_wstunnel module,
-- other requests to `/net-monitor/` with AJP
+- other requests to `/net-monitor/` with AJP.

 ````
 #enable the websocket tunneling module